defog-ai/defog-data/README.md

 sup.columns_ner
 ```

 Note that the embeddings need to be regenerated should the underlying data get updated (eg new columns added, major version bumps).
-To regenerate the embeddings, you can delete the embeddings at the path specified above, and run the `load_embeddings` function again to regenerate them.
+To regenerate the embeddings, the previous ones should be deleted first, which can be done automatically by setting the update parameter to `True` when running the `load_embeddings` function.

 ## Organization